williammustaffa/jquery.dad.js/README.md

 **Description:**

 Setting it to false prevents the containers to start dragging.
-You can check if a container is enabled or disabled by the attribute `dada-dad-active` or using the instance like:
+You can check if a container is enabled or disabled by the attribute `data-dad-active` or using the instance like:

 ```